lm-sys/lm-sys.github.io/blog/2023-07-18-leaderboard.md

 ### Agreement Calculation
 This Colab [notebook](https://colab.research.google.com/drive/1ctgygDRJhVGUJTQy8-bRZCl1WNcT8De6?usp=sharing) shows how to compute the agreement between humans and GPT-4 judge with the dataset.
 Our results show that humans and GPT-4 judge achieve over 80\% agreement, the same level of agreement between humans.

+## Acknowlement
+We thank the whole community for contributing to the arena dataset.